 - Step 4: Monitor & Rebalance – Track and rebalance your portfolio regularly

-Let’s discuss each step in detail.
+Let’s discuss each step of how to invest in Web 3.0 in detail.

 Step 1: Passive Investing Vs. Active Investing